-III health and the causes of ill health are discussed in Section 6.1 and expanded upon in Section 6.8 regarding improvements and better access to pharmacy services across Ealing.
+Ill health and the causes of ill health are discussed in Section 6.1 and expanded upon in Section 6.8 regarding improvements and better access to pharmacy services across Ealing.

 Perivale has better than average health indicators, with an all-cause SMR of 78.0.
-The only adverse variance when compared with national averages is a significantly higher level of hospital admission for CHD.
+The only adverse variance when compared with national averages are significantly higher levels of hospital admission for CHD.

 Consideration should be given to incentives for further uptake from current providers and extending provision through community pharmacies.
-Implementation of the recently introduced Advanced Services - hypertension case-finding service and stop smoking Advanced Service - should be considered due to the prevalence of CHD, as been identified above.
+Implementation of the recently introduced Advanced Services - hypertension case-finding service and Stop Smoking Advanced Service - should be considered due to the prevelance of CHD, as been identified above.